 Mantle cell lymphoma (MCL) originates from a lymphocyte in the mantle zone of the lymph node.
 It begins in the lymph nodes and spreads to the spleen, blood, bone marrow and sometimes the esophagus, stomach and intestines.
 Some patients do not show signs or symptoms of the disease, so delaying treatment may be an option for them.
 Most patients need to start treatment after diagnosis.

-To read more about mantle cell lymphoma and additional treatment options, download or order The Leukemia & Lymphoma Society's (LLS's) free fact sheet Mantle Cell Lymphoma Facts.
+To read more about mantle cell lymphoma and treatment options, download or order LLS's free fact sheet Mantle Cell Lymphoma Facts.

-- Peripheral T-cell, not otherwise specified (PTCL NOS) - This is the most common subtype of PTCL.
-It often involves lymph node sites but can also involve other areas such as the liver, bone marrow, gastrointestinal track and skin.
+- Peripheral T-cell lymphoma, not otherwise specified (PTCL NOS)—This is the most common subtype of PTCL, accounting for about 30 percent of PTCL cases.
+It most often appears in the lymph nodes, but it can also affect the liver, bone marrow, gastrointestinal tract and the skin.

-- Extranodal natural killer/T-cell lymphoma (ENK/TCL) - This is an uncommon type of lymphoma that can occur in the nasal sinuses or in other parts of the body.
-It is usually a very aggressive lymphoma that requires both chemotherapy and radiation.
+- Extranodal natural killer/T-cell lymphoma (ENK/TCL)—This is an uncommon type of lymphoma that can occur in the nasal sinuses or in other parts of the body.

-For more information about PTCL and treatment options, download or order LLS's free fact sheet Peripheral T-Cell Lymphoma Facts.
+For more information about PTCL and treatment options, download or order LLS's free fact sheet Peripheral T-Cell Lymphoma.